markstringer-dti/markstringer-dti.github.io/dti.md

 project.
 The people who came up with the original idea don't want this it's embarrassing for them if there are regulations that they hadn't thought about.
-The team who are doing the development don't want this, it's embarrassing for them if there are regulations that haven't met.
+The team who are doing the development don't want this, it's embarrassing for them if there are regulations that they haven't met.
 It's utterly exhausting, dispiriting and Kafkaesque to be asked to comply with regulations that nobody can find, or nobody can understand.

 Moving towards working software does a whole lot of things that in